AzugBe/azugbe.github.io/_pages/inclusiveness-diversity-accessibility.md

 Do provide us your feedback on these - if you are affected by these efforts, if you have relevant experiences, or if you are simply a bystander who cares, let us know what you would like to see us do differently.

 Please send your ideas or concerns to [getintouchwithus@azug.be](getintouchwithus@azug.be).
-We treat all submissions confidentially.
+We treat all submissions confidentially and equally.

 ## Doing